-E medical.rsa@medicalprotection.org
+enquiries@medicalprotection.org

 If your call directly relates to a press query, please provide a brief summary of the events including dates, and ensure you have your membership details to hand.

 In the interests of confidentiality please do not include information in any email that would allow a patient to be identified.